Candyman (1992 film): Plot

 After Trevor bails her out of jail, Helen spots Candyman in a photograph she took at Cabrini-Green.
 Candyman breaks into Helen's apartment and cuts her neck, causing her to bleed and pass out.
 Bernadette arrives at Helen's apartment, and when Helen comes to, she realizes that Candyman has murdered Bernadette.
 Framed for the crime, Helen is committed to a psychiatric hospital.
 While being interviewed in preparation for her trial a month later, Helen attempts to prove her innocence by summoning Candyman, who appears and murders her psychiatrist.
 Candyman then frees Helen from her restraints, allowing her to escape.

 Helen returns to her apartment to find Trevor now living with one of his students, Stacey.
 Helen confronts him, then flees to Cabrini-Green to rescue Anthony.
 When she finds Candyman in his lair, he informs Helen that her surrender to him will ensure Anthony's safety.
 Offering Helen immortality, Candyman opens his coat, revealing a ribcage wreathed in bees.
 The bees pour out of his mouth and stream down her throat as he kisses her.
-He vanishes with Anthony, and Helen awakes to discover a mural of the Candyman and his lover, who bears a striking resemblance to her.
+He vanishes with Anthony, and Helen awakes to discover a mural of the Candyman and his lover.
+Helen bears a striking resemblance to her and is hinted to be her reincarnation.

 Candyman promises to release Anthony if Helen helps him strike fear into Cabrini-Green's residents.
 Attempting to feed his legend, Candyman reneges and attempts to immolate both Helen and Anthony in a pyre.
 Helen stabs Candyman with a flaming plank.
 The flames destroy Candyman and Helen dies while rescuing Anthony.
 The residents, led by Anne-Marie and Jake, pay their respects at Helen's funeral.
 At home, the grief-stricken and guilt-ridden Trevor looks into the mirror and utters Helen's name five times, whereupon Helen's vengeful spirit appears and kills him using Candyman's hook, leaving a hysterical Stacey to uncover his body in the bathtub.
 A new mural of Helen dressed in white with her hair ablaze appears in Candyman's lair.